 Efficiency gets increased after you remove stopwords.

 It is important to change the documents to rooted length vectors of numbers, the algorithm takes vectors of number as the input.
-Logical and effective method while dealing with text documents is called a “Bag-of-Words Model or Bow”.
-Bow cast all of the systematic information in the words and the centre of attention is the occurrences of words in the document.
+A logical and effective method while dealing with text documents is called a “Bag-of-Words Model or Bow”.
+Bow cast all of the systematic information in the words and the center of attention is the occurrences of words in the document.

 Generate a CountVectorizerclass instance.

 Use the .fit() function so as to learn a vocabulary from different docs.

 As to encode each document as a vector using the transform() function on each and different documents.